-Rice noodle rolls with XO sauce and sesame balls from Sun World Restaurant
+Rice noodle rolls with XO sauce and sesame balls

-Tucked away on the corner of Khyber Pass and York St, this Newmarket gem is one of the best yum cha restaurants in town.
+Tucked away on the corner of Khyber Pass and York Street, this Newmarket gem is one of the best yum cha restaurants in town.
 Sun World has all the staples, from the steamed pork buns to the har gow (steamed shrimp) dumplings, but it’s the rice noodles with XO sauce that take centre stage at this restaurant.
 The dish consists of large noodle sheets that have been rolled and cut into smaller sections, then doused in a spicy seafood sauce, otherwise referred to as ‘XO.’
 The sesame balls also cannot go amiss.
-These fried, chewy morsels are filled with steaming-hot, gooey sesame and sugar paste and it’s impossible to stop at just one.
+These fried, chewy morsels are filled with steaming-hot, gooey sesame and sugar paste, and it’s almost impossible to stop at just one.

-Oysters with salted egg sauce and egg tarts from Grand Harbour Restaurant
+Oysters with salted egg sauce and egg tarts

-Shark fin dumplings from Grand Park Restaurant
+Grand Park Restaurant

-Located in the heart of Epsom, the sister restaurant of Grand Harbour — Grand Park may have entered the Auckland yum cha scene four years after its iconic sibling, but that’s not to say it’s not any less spectacular.
+Located in the heart of Epsom, the sister restaurant of Grand Harbour — Grand Park may have entered the Auckland yum cha scene four years after its iconic sibling, but that’s not to say it’s any less spectacular.
 Grand Park provides a huge variety of dishes, ensuring that there is something for everyone to enjoy.
 Named after their curvy shapes (and NOT their contents), the shark fin dumplings are a firm favourite among Grand Park regulars.
-Despite the fact that these iterations contain no shark meat, instead filled with thin noodles along with shrimp, crabs and an assortment of mushrooms.
+These iterations contain no shark meat, instead filled with thin noodles along with shrimp, crab and an assortment of mushrooms.

-Prawn chee cheong fun and durian balls from Lucky Fortune Restaurant
+Prawn chee cheong fun and durian balls

 When it comes to yum cha, service is not usually the priority.
 The restaurants are manic, filled with hungry customers and the trolley service can get quite frantic and overwhelming, making service feel somewhat rushed.
 That said, good service is what Lucky Fortune Restaurant in Three Kings is renowned for.
 That, and its prawn chee cheong fun of course.
 The steamed rice paper roll is filled with plump prawns and the entire dish is drenched in a sweet soy sauce for a flavoursome kick.
 Another highlight here is the durian balls offering the perfect way to end the yum cha feast.
-Renowned for its unique aroma and flavour, the durian is a fruit with pungent notes.
+Renowned for its unique aroma and flavour, durian is a fruit with pungent notes.
 Here, its strong flavour has been encapsulated in a chewy, mochi ball and balanced by a generous helping of whipped cream.